 A soft credit check will be done initially, and a hard inquiry will be made if you’re approved for a loan.

 Prosper has no prepayment penalties for paying off a loan early.
 It does, however, charge an origination fee of 2.41-5%, which is less money for you to use.

-Maybe we’re biased because our aim is to educate consumers about personal finance, but what we especially like about Discover is its range of free educational tools online.
+Maybe we’re biased because we aim to educate consumers about personal finance, but what we especially like about Discover is its range of free educational tools online.
 Some companies try to do this, but Discover does it particularly well.

 It has a personal loan calculator, of course, and has plenty of articles and other resources to help consumers how loans work and which type is best for them.
 Discover gives borrowers their FICO credit score, along with information on how to interpret it.

 Loans through Discover can be paid directly to creditors, and loan funds can be returned within 30 days without paying interest.

 Rocket Loans is owned by mortgage provider Quicken Loans and offers unsecured personal loans at rates that are best for borrowers with good to excellent credit who can’t qualify for a personal loan without an origination fee.

 Its listed loan rates require having autopay, and loan funds can be released as soon as the next business day.

 Rocket Loans’ online application process is easy, starting with a soft credit inquiry that won’t affect your credit score.
 It has no prepayment penalties.

 A downside to Rocket Loans is that it charges an origination fee of 1-6% of the loan amount.
 The fee is deducted from the loan balance before the remaining money is disbursed to the borrower.